 Israeli-Mexican-American cellist Michal Shein is a performer, community organizer and master educator focused on curating cross-cultural performance projects and intensive educational initiatives.
-Michal is the Founder and Artistic Director of Cellisimo Virtual Festival, a 2-week spanish-speaking festival for advanced Latin American cellists, which premiered this past summer 2021.
-The program offers full scholarships for students to engage in masterclasses, lessons, wellness sessions, and online community building throughout the year.
+Michal is the Founder and Artistic Director of Cellisimo Virtual Festival, a 2-week Spanish-speaking festival for advanced Latin American cellists, which premiered in 2021.
+The program offers full scholarships for students to engage in masterclasses and lessons with world-class faculty, wellness sessions, and online community building throughout the year.
 In 2015, Michal began a partnership with the Harp Helu Foundation in Oaxaca, Mexico, to present concerts in Oaxaca city, as well as in remote villages, to provide access to classical music performances.
 Michal also founded the Taller de Cuerdas, a week-long string festival that served as a springboard for the foundation to expand its educational programming.

 Alongside her freelance performance career in Boston, Michal is in high demand as a master educator and coach in programs such as Longy School of Music Side-By-Side program, New England Conservatory Preparatory School, Conservatory Lab Charter School El Sistema, Brookline Music School, and Boston Youth Symphony Orchestra, among others.
-In 2019, Michal joined the faculty of Boston String Academy, the award winning El-Sistema inspired strings program, where her cello students have gone on to win competition prizes, attend high-level music festivals and the Boston BEAM program, and participate in masterclass opportunities.
+In 2019, Michal joined the faculty of Boston String Academy, the award-winning El-Sistema-inspired strings program, where her cello students have gone on to win competition prizes, attend prestigious music festivals, and the Boston BEAM program, and participate in masterclass opportunities.
 Michal has also served as a Teaching Artist in public schools through her work with the Handel and Haydn Society and Discovery Ensemble.
 In these roles, Michal has done everything from teaching general music in a Spanish immersion school (using elements of Feierabend and Kodaly philosophies), to designing and presenting dozens of interactive music concerts for Boston children in neighborhoods with low access to music programs.

-Michal received her bachelor’s degree in music from the University of California at Berkeley, where she was a soloist with the orchestra and received several awards from the music department.
+Michal received her bachelor’s degree in music from the University of California at Berkeley, appeared as a soloist with the symphony orchestra, and received several awards from the music department.
 Graduating with honors, Michal received the Hertz Traveling Fellowship to continue her studies in Paris with Mark Drobinsky and Gary Hoffman.
 During her time in Europe, she was accepted to masterclasses at the “Accademia Chigiana di Siena” in Italy, where she worked with Antonio Meneses.
-She received her Masters in Music from the New England Conservatory in Boston, where she studied with Natasha Brofsky.
+She received her Master’s in Music from the New England Conservatory in Boston, studying with Natasha Brofsky.

 Michal lives in a multi-generational cohousing community in Jamaica Plain, Boston with her husband Jonas, and two young children, Noam and Hadas.